Einselection, Equilibrium and Cosmology: Introduction

 To facilitate the application of our results to initial conditions for cosmology, in Sect.~\ref{sec:icch} we offer some general observations about the role of initial conditions in the CH formalism.
 Finally, in Sect.~\ref{sec:cosmo} we relate the insights that have emerged from this work to cosmological questions, especially as they pertain to cosmological initial conditions.
 We give some additional attention to the de Sitter Equilibrium cosmological models, but most of our reflections are of a more general nature.
 We have tried to make Sect.~\ref{sec:cosmo} a self-contained account of our insights and main conceptual points.
 We outline our main conclusions in Sect.~\ref{sec:conclude}.
+Due to disagreements among experts even about what makes a good theory of initial conditions (which we review in Sect.~\ref{sec:CosmoBackground}), our discussions of the implications of our work for cosmology are necessarily more open ended than the concrete technical discussions of the ACL results.

 Appendix~\ref{sec:RanPhase} examines the robustness of our model and our definition of equilibrium.
-And in Appendix~\ref{sec:EEH}, we extend our results to the case where we put the global system in an eigenstate of the total Hamiltonian, suggesting an ``Eigenstate Einselection Hypothesis'' akin to the well-known ``Eigenstate Thermalization Hypothesis.''
+Appendix~\ref{sec:EEH} extends our results to the case where we put the global system in an eigenstate of the total Hamiltonian, suggesting an ``Eigenstate Einselection Hypothesis'' akin to the well-known ``Eigenstate Thermalization Hypothesis.''